The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 And hath the story of the litigants come unto thee?
 How they climbed the wall into the royal chamber; How they burst in upon David, and he was afraid of them.
 They said: Be not afraid!
 (We are) two litigants, one of whom hath wronged the other, therefor judge aright between us; be not unjust; and show us the fair way.
 Lo! this my brother hath ninety and nine ewes while I had one ewe; and he said: Entrust it to me, and he conquered me in speech.
 (David) said: He hath wronged thee in demanding thine ewe in addition to his ewes, and lo! many partners oppress one another, save such as believe and do good works, and they are few.
 And David guessed that We had tried him, and he sought forgiveness of his Lord, and he bowed himself and fell down prostrate and repented.
 (38, 21–24)

-In the story, the two litigant brothers symbolize the astrological signs of Aries and Libra, embodying broader cosmic principles and archetypal energies.
+In the story, the two litigant brothers symbolize the astrological signs of Aries and Libra.
 Aries, having already claimed the lion's share of creation, represents assertiveness, ambition, and self-interest, while Libra, contending for the remaining portion, symbolizes balance, fairness, and justice.

 David, here depicted as the Chosen One with divine authority serves as the arbiter in the dispute and tasked with rendering a just verdict to the litigant brothers.
 His decision to favor the weaker partner, Libra, reflects the ethical principle of uplifting the oppressed and ensuring equity in judgment.
 This act of judgment underscores the importance of tempering power with compassion and considering the needs of the marginalized in decision-making and governance.